Overcoming Polycystic Ovarian Syndrome

 Polycystic Ovarian Syndrome Causes

-The exact cause of PCOS is not known.
+The exact polycystic ovarian syndrome causes are still not known.
 However, it is speculated that the syndrome occurs as a result of interplay of genetic and environmental factors which throw the hormones out of gear.
 Insulin resistance is believed to be the culprit.
 Insulin is the hormone produced in the pancreas that allows our body to use sugar (glucose).
 Insulin resistance means that the normal levels of insulin are producing sub-normal effects, resulting in excess insulin being released.
 Excess insulin might affect the ovaries by increasing male hormone/androgen production, which may interfere with the ovaries’ ability to release eggs/ovulation.

-The symptoms of Polycystic Ovarian Syndrome can often be confusing.
+The PCOS symptoms and causes can often be confusing.
 If you feel that you are at an increased risk of developing this disorder or if you feel that your symptoms closely mirror those of PCOS, please seek immediate medical help.

 Irregular, infrequent, heavy or prolonged menstrual periods